-Since February 2014, the Supreme Court has published Judgment Summaries on the Court's website for matters of public interest and/or legal significance.
-Judgment Summaries are generally publicised via the Court's Twitter account,
+The Supreme Court has publishes Judgment Summaries on the Court's website for matters of public interest and/or legal significance.
+Judgment Summaries are generally publicised via the Court's Twitter (@NSWSupCt) and Facebook accounts.

 Media guidelines - reporting criminal proceedings

-do not constitute legal advice and members of the media should obtain their own
+guidelines do not constitute legal advice and media should obtain separate

 Media interviews & comment